majka-domalewska/majka-domalewska/README.md

 - 📫 How to reach me **majadomalewska@gmail.com**

-- ⚡ Fun fact **I like sandwiches with a slice of cheese and strawberry jam on top. **
+- ⚡ Fun fact: **I like sandwiches with a slice of cheese and strawberry jam on top.**

 - 👨‍💻 All of my projects are available at **[https://portfolio-majka-made.vercel.app/](https://portfolio-majka-made.vercel.app/)**